COM-497-Spring2020/Old-Buran-Bot/README.md

 ## Proposal

 This bot should allow users of the official Monster Sanctuary Discord to input and later call their high scores in both the PvP leaderboard and the Infinity Arena.
 Additional features include the ability to remember one's PvP team.
+The bot will also be able to verify users, that they may only be able to edit their own scores.